-“Oedipus Rex” revolves around the will of god for men yet it has many other prominent themes.
+“Oedipus Rex” is about the will of god for human yet it has many other prominent themes.
 Some of them are:-

 What is a theme?

 Precisely, a theme is the subject matter of a literary work.
 A writer targets some specific aspects of life which we call his vision; this vision, in simple words, can also be called main idea of his work.
 Themes may vary from work to work and writer to writer.
 Moreover, a novel, prose, poetry or drama may have more than one theme.
 In fact, rarely, we find a work, which is bound to a single theme.
 A writer can cover as much topics as he wants; he can present many ideas in his story yet his focus remains on a specific subject.
 For instance, “Othello” mainly focuses on “jealousy” but simultaneously themes like “hate”, “sex”, “dubiety” run along with the story.
 Same is the case with “The Winter’s Tale”.
-Hence, a writer can presented several themes in a story.
+Hence, a writer can present several themes in a story.

 Sophocles’ Vision in “Oedipus Rex”

 Sophocles, in “Oedipus Rex” portrayed the “relationship between man and god”.
 Perhaps, he wanted to show the world that man is powerless in front of gods.
 He explained that man is puppet in hands of gods; his fate is predestined and he can do nothing to change it.
 Oedipus Rex tried his best to change his fate yet as much he tried as close he came to it.
 Some critics argued that Sophocles wrote this play without any philosophical idea but it is not true.
 He very skillfully knitted themes of this play.
 His aim was to confirm the superiority of immortals to mortals.

-Nowadays, writers show the relationship of man with his soul but ancient literature dealt with the relationship of man and gods and so as the play “Oedipus Rex”.
+Nowadays, writers show the relationship of man with his soul but ancient literature dealt with the relationship between man and gods and so as the play “Oedipus Rex”.
 Sophocles was first a philosopher then he was a dramatist as he was a man of good vision, thereby Oedipus Rex themes are philosophical.